 Final Fantasy XV | 2018 | RPG |

-The rest of this list will primarily focus on more recent games with built-in benchmarking tools and games that frequently go on sale or are playable through gaming subscription services.
+The rest of this list is dedicated to paid games with benchmark tools with a focus on recent releases, games that go on sale often, or are included in gaming subscriptions.

-Remember, there’s no right or wrong game to use for benchmarking, but there are games with better built-in tools than others.
+Remember, while there’s no right or wrong game to use for benchmarking, some offer better tools to do so.

-Lastly, before purchasing any of the following games, make sure your PC meets their minimum specification requirements.
+Finally, before purchasing any of the following games, make sure your PC meets the minimum specs requirements.

 Rainbow Six Extraction

-Designed for 3-player co-op, Rainbox Six Extraction is a tactical FPS about fighting alien monsters and infiltrating their hideouts.
+Designed for three-player co-op, Rainbox Six Extraction is a tactical FPS about fighting alien monsters and infiltrating their hideouts.

 From here, players can mess around with their video settings to improve performance and compare results from each test.